Considering a trip to Merida, Mexico?

 If you can’t make it during the day, the Monumento a la Patria is also beautiful at night.
 This monument gets lit up with beautiful multi-colored lights after the sun goes down.

-There’s so much to see and do in downtown Merida.
+There’s so much to see and do in Merida’s Centro Historico.
 One of the best things to do is really just walk around with no agenda.
 Merida is a beautiful, colorful city, with Colonial architecture and an overall cool vibe.

 For a more structured look at the city, take the free walking tour.
 The Merida Tourism Office offers daily, one-hour, free walking tours to show visitors the highlights of downtown.
-The tours begin at 9:30am, and depart from the Palacio Municipal in Plaza Grande (Main Plaza).
+The tours begin at 9:30am, and depart from the Palacio Municipal (Municipal Palace) in Plaza Grande.

 Tip: Tour guides all speak English.
 Though free, it is customary to tip at the end of this tour; consider a gratuity of at least $100 pesos ($5USD/€4) per person.